 It will maximise use of natural light and natural ventilation and incorporate levels of insulation and air-tightness to avoid energy loss.
 External shading and exposed thermal mass will be used to reduce the use of mechanical systems.
 The intention is to have one large photovoltaic cell which should provide more than enough energy for a house of this size and any spare energy generated shall be fed back into the grid.

 The planning consent reference is 10/01067/FUL.
-This is extant as drain works have been laid.
+This is extant as drain works have been laid, but purchasers should make their own investigations.
 Documents are available to view online (bathnes.gov.uk).

 Gardens and grounds The intention is for the grounds surrounding the proposed dwelling to fully integrate the building within its landscape with existing trees.
 Meadow and wild flower banks to border the new drive and property elevations.
 An existing kitchen garden is situated below the site for Bath Springs and provides raised beds, a seating area and Hartley Botanic Greenhouse all with automated (app controlled) water system.
 A Georgian built stone water sistern acts as a holding tank for a spring which produces approximately 30.000 litres of water per day.
 The majority of the grounds are arranged as pasture land.
 Incorporated within the pasture are two cultivated market gardens growing soft fruits and vegetables.
 There is an established orchard and the whole is bordered by a strip of established woodland along the northern boundary.
 A seating area nestles below the woodland with BBQ, water and electricity supply.